Overlapping substitutions and tilings: The theory of weighted substitutions and overlapping substitutions

 where $S$ is an arbitrary element of $\mathcal{B}+\mathbb{R}^d$.
 In this way, we obtain a map

 It is easy to prove that

 Given a weighted substitution $\xi$, we define a substitution matrix for it.
 For a $v\in\WP_{\mathcal{B}}$ with finite $\SP(v)$ and $T\in\mathcal{B}$, we set

+This is the sum of all the weights of the tiles that are translates of $T$ in the support of $v$.
 Note that the sum is finite, i.e., there are only finitely many positive terms.
 The substitution matrix for $\xi$ is the $\kappa\times \kappa$ matrix whose $(i,j)$ element is $\tau_{T_i}(\xi(T_j))$.
 A weighted substitution $\xi$ is said to be primitive if its substitution matrix is primitive.

 Next, we will further ``extend'' the domain for $\xi$ to $\WP_{\mathcal{B}}$. \begin{lem} For any $T\in\mathcal{B}+\mathbb{R}^d$, there are only finitely many $S\in\mathcal{B}+\mathbb{R}^d$ such that $\xi(S)(T)\neq 0$. \end{lem} \begin{proof} If $S\in\mathcal{B}+\mathbb{R}^d$ and $\xi(S)(T)\neq 0$, there are $P\in\mathcal{B}$ and $x\in\mathbb{R}^d$ such that $S=P+x$, and $\xi(P)(T-\phi(x))\neq 0$.
 We have an injection